-Finally to the issue of skills: it seems to us that investigation and conciliation skills are the core skill sets for the Ombudsman.
-Whilst legal skills may enhance an Ombudsman's confidence in dealing with such matters as Reconsideration Requests and in writing investigation and own motion reports, there is equally a risk that legal training could encourage an overly formal approach.
+Finally to the issue of skills: it seems to us that investigation and conciliation skills are the core skill sets for the Ombuds function.
+Whilst legal skills may enhance an Ombuds' confidence in dealing with such matters as Reconsideration Requests and in writing investigation and own motion reports, there is equally a risk that legal training could encourage an overly formal approach.

-On the other hand, formal mediation training would, we think, be an advantage.
-We think that this training could assist an Ombudsman to lead the parties to a resolution (and could only assist the public standing of the Ombudsman).
+On the other hand, having formal mediation training and experience within the Ombuds function would, we think, be a distinct advantage.
+This would better enable Ombuds to lead the parties to a resolution (and could only assist the public standing of the Ombuds function).
+This should be a flexibly-framed obligation to allow for different ways of achieving this.